rhymeswithmerlin/mock-news-ember/README.md

-# Welcome to the MockNews.com Project
+# Welcome to the MockNews.com Project!

 This site will interface with https://newsapi.org/ to display news from various resources.